leenath001/Portfolio-Analysis-/README.md

 (1) Master_Data_Entry.xlsx
 *  To ensure accurate security simulation, we use historical data to glean estimates for return and volatility.
 Use https://www.nasdaq.com/market-activity/quotes/historical for data entry.
 Ensure time period is 1y.
 Sheet is formatted such that you can copy/paste data directly from download to sheet.
 Check last row to ensure data is correct.
 You may have to remove the last row.
 *  Columns MUST be named 'dS/S' and 'ln(H/L)' for script to work.
-Columns highlighted red indicate do not touch - sheet automatically performs calculations to be read by script.
+Columns highlighted red indicate do not touch - sheet automatically performs calculations to be read by script. (working to add yfinance functionality)

 (2) Utilization of tool
 *  Load Analysis_funcs and MC_funcs to your sheet.
-To ensure our excel shet reader works, load .xlsx files into a folder named Data.
+To ensure our excel reader works, load .xlsx files into a folder named Data.
 I reccomend creating a seperate folder [1] altogether for this tool, and then creating another folder within [1] titled Data.
-The .xlsx reader reads sheets within Data\[ticker] (for instance, references 'Data\NVDA')
+The .xlsx reader reads sheets within Data/[ticker] (for instance, references 'Data/NVDA')
 *  Specify the number of discretizations (iter), length of time period (days), and number of MC simulations (paths).
 Also, specify the tickers and allocations to each
 *  Sheets should ideally be named the ticker, and allocations should be indexed in the same place as tickers (for instance, tickers = ["AAPL","NVDA","GOOG","META"], alo = [200,200,200,200])